ajoyfuljester/comic-scrapper/README.md

 # TODO:
+- raw mode, where you just put in url, because the site's search is broken
 - rename repository (i do not want to do - i am afraid it will cause problems)
 - add some kind of error messages (i do not want to do - too complicated)
 - add more stuff in Help tab (i do not know what to add)